Football, Business and State Power in Contemporary China (Routledge Research in Sport Business and Management)

 Contents

 1. Introduction 2.
 Chinese Football Development: An Overview 3.
 The Organization of Chinese Football 4.
 Theorizing State-Business Relations 5.
-Analytical Framework 6.
-Why invest in Football?
-7. What Factors determine whether Firms and Governments will enter into Social Exchange through Football?
+Corporate Political Strategy in the Chinese Football Industry 6.
+Why Invest in Football?
+7. What Factors Determine Whether Firms and Governments Will Enter into Social Exchange through Football?
 8. Types of Corporate Political Strategy employed by Firms investing in Chinese Football 9.
 Conclusion

 最近チェックした商品